 Juvenile Arrested for Burglary of Camp Lane Residence

 Fairfield (NJ) On February 5, 2012, the Fairfield Police Department arrested a 15 year old male and charged him with burglary.
 The identity of this individual was being withheld due to his age.

 The burglary, which allegedly occurred at a vacant residence located on Camp Lane on February 3, 2012, was discovered after police were called to deal with another situation involving the juvenile.
 During the course of that investigation, officers allegedly developed information that the juvenile had broken into a house that was under repair and which had been vacant since the August 2011 floods for the purpose of stealing copper piping.
 When they went to the residence, the officers allegedly discovered a window that had been removed from the frame and an unlocked sliding glass door.

-The charges against him are being referred to the Essex County Prosecutor’s Office for review.
-(It should be noted that the charges against Convertino are merely allegations and that he is presumed innocent until proven guilty)
+The charges against the juvenile are being forwarded to the Essex County Family Court for disposition.
+(It should be noted that the charges against this juvenile are merely allegations and that he is presumed innocent until proven guilty)